 G,H are rare white to white

--I,J,are slightly tinted white
+and excellent color.-I,J,are slightly tinted white

 but still reflect light well

 -K,L,M, are faint yellow

 A cut will determine to a large degree the brilliance of a diamond .
 The symmetry of a cut allows the maximum reflection of light.
 Some cuts available include round, Oval, pear, heart,marquise,and emerald

 Diamond Clarity – Tips Tricks

 Clarity determines inclusions,(cracks) or flaws the GIA grading scale contains 6 classifications